ryanvo504/roadseyeview/README.md

 ## Usage Guide

 ### Viewing All Cameras
-- When you first load the app, all active cameras in Orange County are displayed on the map
+- When you first load the app, all active cameras throughout California are displayed on the map
 - Click any camera marker to see basic info
 - Click "View Camera" to open the full camera viewer with live stream

+### Searching for a Location
+1. Enter an address or location in the search bar
+2. Select from the autocomplete suggestions
+3. The map will center on that location
+4. Only cameras near that location will be shown
+5. Click the star icon to save the location to favorites

 ### Planning a Route
+1. Click the route icon in the search bar
-1. Enter your origin address in the "Origin" field
+2. Enter your origin address in the "Origin" field
-2. Enter your destination address in the "Destination" field
+3. Enter your destination address in the "Destination" field
-3. Click "Get Route"
+4. Click "Get Route"
-4. The map will display your route in blue
+5. The map will display your route in blue
-5. Only cameras along your route (within 1km) will be shown
+6. Only cameras along your route (within 1km) will be shown

-### Saving Favorite Routes
-1. After planning a route, click "Save as Favorite"
-2. Enter a name for your route (e.g., "Home to Work")
-3. Click "Save"
-4. Access saved routes from the "Favorite Routes" section
+7. Click the star icon to save the route to favorites

+### Using Favorites and Recents
+- **Favorites**: Save routes or locations for quick access later
+  - Click the star icon after searching a location or planning a route
+  - Give it a name and it will be saved in the Favorites section
+  - Click any favorite to quickly reload it
+- **Recents**: Automatically tracks your recent searches (up to 10)
+  - Every location or route search is automatically added
+  - Click "Show" to expand and see your recent searches
+  - Click any recent to reload it
+  - Items saved to favorites are automatically removed from recents

 ### Viewing Camera Feeds
 - Click any camera marker or camera in the list